FAQ

 Individual Session - $125

 Please contact me regarding insurance.
-At this time, I take United, Cigna, Anthem, Kaiser, and Blue Cross Blue Shield (PPO only).
+At this time, I take United, Cigna, Anthem, Aetna, Kaiser, and Blue Cross Blue Shield (PPO only).
 I do require you to make an account with my billing company in order to use your insurance.
 We can chat more about this if you wish to use your insurance.

 I take all major credit cards, including FSA/HSA cards, as forms of payment.